rgunuganti-03/TimeSeriesVentilatorData/ARCHITECTURE.md

     # }
 ```

 All five modes are implemented and all have completed control-loop documentation, a literature-grounded parameter grid, generator implementation with unit tests, and a thinned dataset generation run.
-A future refactor into a shared `generator/lung_physics.py` module has been noted (would let all five generators call the same underlying physics functions instead of maintaining parallel copies that can drift) but has not been undertaken — it is explicitly flagged as an open architecture question rather than resolved.

 **VCV — Volume-Controlled Ventilation (complete):**
 - `vcv_generator.py` — the ventilator prescribes flow; pressure is the dependent variable computed from the equation of motion